 California based table grapes breeding specialist ARD has highlighted the growing availability of early ARRA cultivars, which are beginning to appear in good volumes across the market.

-Fourth-generation farmer Sachar Karniel, creator and breeder of the ARRA range, continuously develops new varieties for the line at the Giumarra Ard breeding programme in California.
+Fourth-generation farmer Shachar Karniel, creator and breeder of the ARRA range, continuously develops new varieties for the line at the Giumarra ARD breeding programme in California.